Frances Rich: Sculpting

 Born in Spokane, Washington, Rich received a B.A. from Smith College in 1931.
 In 1933 she met sculptor, Malvina Hoffman, and studied with her in Paris for two years.
 Upon returning to America, she did intensive work at the Boston Museum School and established her own studio in New York City.
 Between 1937 and 1940 she was a resident student at Cranbrook Academy of Art.
 There she met sculptor Carl Milles, with whom she worked for the next eighteen years.

-Her works include portrait busts at Smith College; the Army-Navy Nurse Monument in Arlington National Cemetery in Washington, D.C.; a bronze pelican in front of Pelican Building, University of California, Berkeley; marble bust of Alice Stone Blackwell for the Boston Public Library (featured on the Boston Women's Heritage Trail); and portrait busts of Lotte Lehmann, Margaret Sanger, Diego Rivera, Katharine Hepburn, among others.
+Her works include portrait busts at Smith College; the Army-Navy Nurse Monument in Arlington National Cemetery in Washington, D.C.; a bronze pelican in front of Pelican Building, University of California, Berkeley; marble bust of Alice Stone Blackwell for the Boston Central Library (featured on the Boston Women's Heritage Trail); and portrait busts of Lotte Lehmann, Margaret Sanger, Diego Rivera, Katharine Hepburn, among others.

 Architectural sculpture by Rich includes six monumental limestone bas reliefs at the Purdue University student union building, executed in 1938.